zkopru-network/zkopru/CONTRIBUTING.md

     tail -f packages/cli/COORDINATOR_LOG | pino-pretty
     ```

+### Circuit, contract changes and its test

+Currently, Zkopru is using prebuilt docker images for local testing to reduce the SNARK circuit building time consumption.
+Therefore, if you're trying to make any changes on smart contract or circuits you need to follow this steps.

+1. Go to `dockerfiles/docker-compose.yml`.
+2. Modify the tag of the service what you want to make some modifications.
+Tag name convention is the branch name with issue number just like `feat-6`, `refactor-913`.
+3. And then run `yarn build:images <service_name>` on the root directory.
+If you make changes on the 'circuit' image, this command will take about a day on common laptops.
+4. After you built the image, run `yarn test` in the sub package directory or in the root directory.

 ### How to make changes of the circuit package

 1. Add a test circuit in the directory `packages/circuits/tester/`